SantosJGND/Galaxy_KDE_classifier/README.md

 it was developped.
 The requirements for an informative output are only nearly met given the stable and high density of genetic markers, a state of near complete homozygosity, to add to the quality of the data.

- - Fuller DQ, Sato YI, Castillo C, Qin L, Weisskopf AR, Kingwell-Banham EJ, Song J, Ahn SM and Van Etten, J. 2010.
-Consilience of genetics and archaeobotany in the entangled history of rice.
-Archae and Anthro Sci 2: 115-131.

 ## Kernel Density Estimation -- script: Kernel_mPLib3D_FM36_Galaxy.py

 The initial analysis is conducted following a machine learning approach